Posted in:

 Multiple portfolios in various stocks and shares ISAs

 One of the key factors for reducing risk with any investment is diversification.
-Now that you know the answer to how many Stocks and Shares ISAs you can have, when you open multiple Stocks and Shares ISAs, it allows you greater freedom in diversifying your portfolios.
+Now that you know the answer to ‘How many Stocks and Shares ISAs you can have’ when you open multiple Stocks and Shares ISAs, it allows you greater freedom in diversifying your portfolios.
 The type of investments you can hold in an ISA tax wrapper include:

-Whereas you can have any blend of investments in a single portfolio, with this new knowledge, you can do your specialist diversification in separate ISAs if you so choose.
+Whereas you can have any blend of investments in a single portfolio, with this new knowledge, you can do your specialist diversification in separate ISAs if you choose.
 Moreover, it allows you a greater degree of control.

 But before you start making plans, you also need to know how many stocks and shares ISA accounts you can open and pay into in one tax year.